 Doximity’s competitors on the advertising side of the business include Microsoft’s LinkedIn (NASDAQ: MSFT), Facebook (NASDAQ: FB), along with Google (NASDAQ: GOOGL), and Twitter (NASDAQ: TWTR).
 On the telehealth side, Doximity’s chief rivals include American Well Corporation (NYSE: AMWL) and Teladoc Health (NYSE: TDOC).

-As you can see below, Doximity's revenue growth has been impressive over the last two years, growing from quarterly revenue of $66.7 million in Q4 FY2021, to $111 million.
+As you can see below, Doximity's revenue growth has been very strong over the last two years, growing from $72.7 million in Q1 FY2022 to $108.5 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Doximity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 87.7% in Q4.
+Doximity's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 87.9% in Q1.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Doximity's free cash flow came in at $45.6 million in Q4, roughly the same as last year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Doximity's free cash flow came in at $55.6 million in Q1, up 30.5% year on year.

-Doximity has generated $173.4 million in free cash flow over the last twelve months, an impressive 41.4% of revenues.
-This robust FCF margin is a result of Doximity asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Doximity has generated $186.4 million in free cash flow over the last 12 months, an eye-popping 42.6% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

-With a market capitalization of $6.61 billion Doximity is among smaller companies, but its more than $841 million in cash and positive free cash flow over the last twelve months give us confidence that Doximity has the resources it needs to pursue a high growth business strategy.
+Sporting a market capitalization of $6.71 billion, Doximity is among smaller companies, but its more than $873.2 million in cash on hand and positive free cash flow over the last 12 months puts it in an attractive position to invest in growth.

 Is Now The Time?